lmeijvogel/water-meter-reader-arduino/README.md

 - Serial
 - Would you like a login shell to accessible over serial => NO
 - Enable serial interface => YES

+Connecting the sensor to the Arduino:
+- 5V:  Red
+- GND: Black
+- A0:  Yellow